iSEE-Laboratory/LLMDet/README.md

 ### 7 Bibtex

-If you find our work helpful for your research, please consider citing our paper (Coming very soon!).
+If you find our work helpful for your research, please consider citing our paper.

 ```
 @article{fu2025llmdet,